icra/pollution_generation_model/README.md

 ```

 ## 🧾 From Command-line Arguments
-Use the script with the command:
+Run the pollution generation model using the following command:
 ```bash
 run_pollution_generation_model
 ```